 The skills and knowledge you’ll gain will enable you to apply for English related degrees at university.
 Putting you one step closer to your teaching career.

 Aside from being an alternate to A Levels, this course also takes less time to complete.
-You have up to two years to finish the course.
+You have a full year to finish the course.
 But as it’s provided online, you can move through it at your pace.

 On average, learners take 9 to 12 months to complete their Access to Higher Education Diploma.
 Meaning you could be finished and applying to university within a year.